 Savings banks usually apply the standard approach, which leads to higher RWA compared with the internal ratings-based approaches, which prevail at Landesbanks.
 For savings banks, we estimate that RWA accounted for more than 50% of assets as of year-end 2021, while the average ratio for Landesbanks was around 30%.
-At the same time, the savings banks' Common Equity Tier 1 (CET1) ratio was 15.6% as of year-end 2021 (2020: 16.4%).
-This compares with an averageThis reflects the average ratio for BayernLB, DekaBank, Helaba, LBBW, NORD/LB and SaarLB.
-CET 1 ratio of 15.1% for Landesbanks as of year-end 2021 (2020: 16%).
+At the same time, the savings banks' Common Equity Tier 1 (CET1) capital ratio was 15.6% as of year-end 2021 (2020: 16.4%).
+This compares with an average CET1 ratio of 15.1% for Landesbanks as of year-end 2021 (2020: 16%).

-Exhibit 3 Savings banks show strong CET1 capital ratios Data in percentage terms, comparing average CET1 capital to RWA
+Savings banks have strong CET1 ratios

+Data in percentage terms, comparing average CET1 capital with RWA